rey1128/OverWatchAPI/README.md

 ```{r, engine='bash', start_service}
 gradle run
 ```
  the service is reachable under localhost:9999
+## swagger doc
+ when the service is running, the swagger page can be accessed by localhost:9999/swagger/